GernotBoege/FIWARE-interactive/simple-docker-commands.md

 ## 06 - SHOW ALL DOCKER CONTAINER IN A DOCKER-MACHINE HOST
 docker ps

-## 07 - ENTER THE SHELL OF A SPECIFIC DOCKER CONTAINER AFTER docker ps
+## 07 - ENTER THE SHELL OF A SPECIFIC DOCKER CONTAINER
 docker exec -i -t idm /bin/bash

 ## 08 - FORCE COMPLETE DELETION OF DOCKER-MACHINE HOST